 Boscawen Park – A park with a dog friendly section and dedicated dog exercise area.

-Dog Friendly Cornish Adventures
+Dog Friendly Attractions

 Trebah Garden – Trebah Garden is a gorgeous garden full of plants of all shapes and sizes – a true horticulturists dream!
 Trebah is in the Mawnan Smith area and is one of the top 80 gardens in the world.